-CEAA does not interfere with the arbitration procedures.
+CEAA does not interfere with arbitration proceedings.

-Purpose & Functions
+Goals & Functions

 The purpose of the statutes may in particular be pursued by